iobroker-bot-orga/announcements/templates/materialize-Design-testing.md

 ioBroker should be fully usable and operable on mobile devices

-So please check your Materialize Adapter for Responsive Design.
+**So please check your Materialize Adapter for Responsive Design.
-You can perform these tests in the developer console of your browser (F12)
+You can perform these tests in the developer console of your browser (F12)**

+Future additions and corrections to this issue will be published at the responsive-design-initiative repository.
+Please check https://github.com/iobroker-community-adapters/responsive-design-initiative?tab=readme-ov-file#responsive-design-initiative for updates.

 ---